clofelmaeee/Attendance-System/README.md

 # Attendance-System
-This is a simple attendance system.
-It's purpose is to cut down your paperwork in terms of attendance.
+This is a simple PPC (Parish Pastoral Council) Meeting Attendance System.
+It's purpose is to cut down your paperwork at the parish during meetings in terms of attendance.
+This will also help store a lot of attenddees.
 This system served as a school project.

 The following are the functionalities of the system.
   - You can add attendee, just click the add button, the icon is a plus sign, located at the lower right if you're facing your computer.